matm/jQuery-File-Upload-Wiki/How-to-submit-additional-Form-Data.md

 The title field has "title[]" as name to account for multi-file request uploads.
 The "required" attribute is used to prevent the file upload if this field is not filled out.

-Next we only need to adjust the submit event callback method to gather the form data via the context option, which has been set by the UI version of the plugin inside of the *add* callback to the upload row:
+Next we need to bind a callback to the "submit" event to gather the form data via the upload row context (the context is set by the UI version of the plugin inside of the *add* callback to the upload row node):

 ```js
 $('#fileupload').bind('fileuploadsubmit', function (e, data) {